 The Sacred Name is Unique

-Consider that common names merely identify the named: "That's Yochanan" (John).
-John (in its various forms) is the second most common name there is (after the name Muhammad).
-John could just as easily have been named Tom or Joe because John is "just a name."
-Converts to Judaism choose "Jewish names" to reflect their entry into the Covenant, however these are "just names" despite the fascination that many have with them.
-For created beings living in the duality of time and space names are little more than identifiers within the community.
-We are not our names.
-People named "John" do not necessarily have anything in common with one another nor with their name.
-We usually a first, middle and last name in Western cultures.
-While naming customs have changed since biblical times, the last name usually identifies our lineage (family name) while the first is our individual place within the lineage.
+The point is, we are not our names.
+People named "John" do not necessarily have anything in common with one another nor with the original meaning of their name.
+We usually have a first, middle and last name in Western cultures.
+While naming customs have changed since biblical times, the last name usually identifies our lineage or family name while the first is our individual place within the lineage.
 "John is of the lineage of the Galt family" for instance.
 John could change his name if he wanted to and it woild not alter who he is.

-However the Holy One exists without beginning, middle or end.
-Because the Eternal is echad (utterly One) He is utterly unique and completely indivisible, without origin and without lineage.
-Likewise He is One with His various attributes.
+Its different with the Holy One, blessed be He.
+He exists without beginning, middle or end.
+Because the Eternal is echad or utterly One, He is utterly unique and completely independent.
+He is without origin and without lineage.
+And, He is One with His various attributes, unlike us.
 He is One with His Name.
-In Him there is no division:
+In Him there are no divisions:

 Sh'ma Y'israel Adonai Elohaynu Adonai Echad

-"Hear, Israel, the Lord is our God, the Lord is One."
+"Hear, Israel, the Lord is our G-d, the Lord is One."

-If we can get a handle of the immensity of this truth, we can understand how it is that while we have love, He is Love.
-While we have justice, He is Justice and so on.
+If we can get a handle on the immensity of this truth, we can understand how it is that while we have love, HaShem is Love.
+While we have justice, HaShem is Justice and so on.
 HaShem is echad, One.
 There is no being like Him.
 And "He" is without gender or other human conceptions of what makes one an individual.

-For this reason it is not that the Sacred Name is G-d's Name, like my name is Shlomo, it is that God and His Sacred Name are echad -- Blessed be He for all eternity.
-In other words, He is non-different than His Name because He alone is truly One.
-By honoring the Sacred Name therefore we not only honor a name, we honor the Named One and acknowledge His Oneness even though the comprehension of it surpasses us.
+It is not that the Sacred Name is G-d's Name, like my name is Shlomo, it is that G-d and His Sacred Name are echad -- Blessed be He for all eternity.
+In other words, HaShem is non-different from His Name because He alone is truly One.
+By honoring the Sacred Name therefore we not only honor a Name, we simultaneously honor the Named.
+We acknowledge His Oneness even though the comprehension of it surpasses us.
 To "use His Name in vain" is therefore to use HaShem Himself in vain!
 May G-d protect us.

 In Judaism most everything is debated.
 As my Rebbe, Rabbi Aryel Nachman ben Chaim, frequently notes, Judaism is the perfect religion for heretics because we welcome debate and study!
 This point is not debated however.
-Jewish authorities sometimes debate why we do not utter the Sacred Name without very good cause (and what the exceptions are, such as for study purposes as I do here, but they are unanimous that we don't do it.
-One should never utter the Name without very good cause and then only with kavana and emuna (complete intention and faith) in why and what one is doing.
+Jewish authorities sometimes debate why we do not utter the Sacred Name without very good cause and what the exceptions are, such as for study purposes as I do here, but they are unanimous that we don't do it.
+One should never utter nor write the Sacred Name without very good cause and then only with kavana and emunah (complete intention and faith) in why and what one is doing.

-Because the Transcendent Name is so Sacred we traditionally use one of two titles rather than write or pronounce the Name.
-This is done to honor the Sacred Name not out of superstition against using it as some critics imagine.
+Because the Transcendent Name is so Sacred, we traditionally use one of two titles rather than writing or pronouncing the Name.
+This is done to honor the Sacred Name not out of superstition against using it as some critics charge.

-When reading the Holy Scriptures (and in some traditional prayers) we see the Sacred Name written in Hebrew letters.
+When reading the Holy Scriptures (and some traditional prayers) we see the Sacred Name written in Hebrew letters.
 The Sacred Four Letter Name is used in the Tanach (the Hebrew Bible) more than 7970 times.
-At such places we read the Sacred Name as Adonai ("LORD") rather than pronouncing the letters.
+At such places we read the Sacred Name as Adonai ("LORD") rather than pronounce the letters on the page.
 This title is commonly pronounced in one of two different ways: